openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 ### Risks and Mitigations

-While this proposal settles on installing via CVO, that decision has ramifications whose discussion are noted above.
-It is at least conceivable the need to revisit that decision may arise when implementation starts.

-Getting the flow and various stages from the CSI specification understood and correctly utilized so that we minimize the amount of times the Secret is read and stored on the local filesystem of each host/node is important.
-We want to minimize local file system writes to when the Secret actually changes, and not when we provision the volume to a new Pod.
+**Risk:** Deploying via OLM and the cluster storage operator can lead to confusion

+*Mitigations:*

+- OLM version of the CSI driver operator will only be made available as a community operator
+- Users will be informed that this operator will need to be uninstalled prior to upgrading to the version of OpenShift that deploys this CSI driver via the OCP payload.

+**Risk:** CSI driver will not scale

+*Mitigations:*

+- Minimize local file system writes to when the Secret actually changes.

 ## Design Details